-To this end, SOAS offers an extensive range of exciting courses at undergraduate and postgraduate level, and also masters degrees and diplomas by distance learning, foundation programmes for pre-university study, and a range of shorter language courses and summer school options.
+SOAS offers an extensive range of exciting courses at undergraduate and postgraduate level, as well as masters and diplomas by distance learning, foundation programmes for pre-university study, and a range of shorter language courses and summer school options.

 SOAS graduates aspire to varied and ambitious goals.
 Whether it be developing a career as a UN diplomat, dreaming of staging a kabuki play, or championing human rights, SOAS develops the skills for students to excel in their chosen area when they graduate.

 The SOAS Library is one of the world's most important academic libraries for the study of Asia, Africa and the Middle East.
 Housing over 1.2 million printed volumes, together with a major collection of archives, manuscripts, rare books, and electronic resources, the Library attracts scholars from all over the world to further their research.

 At SOAS it is possible to join a wide variety of sports’ societies, including Badminton, Basketball, Boxing, Cricket, Football, Lacrosse, Netball, Pool and Snooker, Rugby, Running, Squash, Swimming, Tennis and Volleyball.

-Studying for a University of London degree automatically qualifies you as a member of Student Central, which operates a range of sports facilities for students, including a swimming pool and gym.
+Studying for a University of London degree automatically qualifies you as a member of Student Central, which operates a range of sports facilities for students.

 Clubs are as varied as the Beekeepers, who care for two beehives on the roof of SOAS; to the South Asian Film Society, which celebrates Bollywood and South Asia’s rich film culture; the Women’s Rugby Team; to the much-discussed Hummus Society.

 SOAS Students’ Union is a bustling and diverse environment, which offers support and representation for all SOAS students.
-The Union organises approximately 50 clubs and societies, covering sport, dining, political debate, cultural issues and everything in between.
-If your particular interest is not represented then it is easy to set up your own society.
+The Union organises approximately fifty clubs and societies, covering sport, dining, political debate, cultural issues and everything in between.